dolthub/docs/content/interfaces/cli.md

 Imports a dolt credential from an existing .jwk file.

-Dolt credentials are stored in the creds subdirectory of the global dolt conifg directory as files with one key per file in JWK format.
+Dolt credentials are stored in the creds subdirectory of the global dolt config directory as files with one key per file in JWK format.
 This command can import a JWK from a file or stdin and places the imported key in the correct place for dolt to find it as a valid credential.